arcadesdude/BRU/README.md

 # Version History
 05/15/2021
 - Fixed Office 365 detection (MS Calls it Microsoft 365 now) thanks to jduke-halls
+- Added Feature to save GUI selection list to file and then use that silently.
+Good for customizing different 'batches' or brands of bloatware for removal.
 - Changed HP UWP app detection, now targets company prefix of HP (AD2F1837) instead of by individual app names
 - Added UWP not match exclusion for "HPPCHardwareDiagnostics"
+- Attempt alternate method of suppressing errors when removing UWP apps that are already removed.
 - Updated README

 03/21/2021